+sternised, titanium norceps be used.
 Avoid any contact between the surface of the implant and the epithelial and connective tissue as this could be prejudicial to the success of the operation.

-At the end of the operation, if the implant is submerged, the connection well must be closed with the surgical cover screw before closing the flaps.
+If the implant is submerged, the connection well must be closed with the surgical cover screw before closing the flaps.
 The surgical cover screw is stored in a special cavity within the blue vial cap.
-There is a small label

-At the end of the operation, in the implant is submerged, the conflection well must be discussed with the surgical cover screw is stored in a special cavity within the blue valid cap.
 There is a small label indicating its location.
-The surgical cover screw can be removed by friction with the suitable driver and transferred directly into the implant (fig. 05).
+The surgical cover screw can be removed by friction with the suitable driver and transferred directly into the indicating for the store of the surgical cover screw is a premoved by friction with the suitable driver and transferred directly into the implant (fig.05).

 At the end of the operation the flaps must be repositioned and closed.
 Normal suturing is recommended.
 Each package is marked with the product code, a description of the contents, the batch number, the indication "sterile" and the expiry date.
 The same details are printed on the labels provided for attaching to the patient's records.
 The doctor should quote them in any related communication.
 The packaging conforms to European standards.
 The implants must be stored in a cool, dry place, away from direct sunlight, water and sources of heat.